If you struggle with losing weight while breastfeeding, you’re not alone!

 I think plenty of moms desire to get back to their pre-pregnancy weight.
 I know I sure did.

 Here are some of my favorite tips to lose weight while breastfeeding.

 But first, let’s take a moment to discuss the things that can prevent you from reaching your postpartum weight loss goals while breastfeeding.

 Breastfeeding can leave us feeling constantly starving due to the extra calories being used to produce milk.

 I felt much hungrier while I was breastfeeding than pregnant.

 The caloric deficit needed for weight loss can be difficult to maintain because breastfeeding mamas are typically hungrier than normal.

 Not getting enough sleep can cause spikes in our appetite due to hormonal fluctuations.

-Decreased activity level
+3. Decreased activity level

 We would rather sleep or cuddle our squishy, delicious smelling newborn rather than get outside for a walk to burn some calories.